 Parliament

 House of Lords - The Lords has its roots in aristocracy, and was historically the dominant decision making body.
 This shifted in the late 19th Century.
 The lords have a range of expertise from different fields.
-Its existence isn't essential but allows Parliament to be more efficient, as without them there would be either less scrutiny of bills of bills would take far longer to be passed, and may risk not being as well thought through.
+Its existence isn't essential, but allows Parliament to be more efficient, as without them there would be either less scrutiny of bills or bills would take far longer to be passed, and may risk not being as well thought through.
 This is essential as the Commons is such a powerful sovereign executive that needs checks.

-Example of the Lords working effectively : In 2015 the Lords rejected proposed changes to tax credits put forward by a Conservative government.
-It aimed at reducing the threshold at which tax credits could be withdrawn, which could affect low income families.
+Example of the Lords working effectively: In 2015, the Lords rejected proposed changes to tax credits put forward by a Conservative government.
+It aimed at reducing the threshold at which tax credits could be withdrawn, which could affect low-income families.
 They worked effectively to debate and reject it.
-However ultimately the Conservative government still went through with it.
+However, ultimately, the Conservative government still went through with it.

 © Copyright mypoliticsnotes